KIYO410667/RunGroupWebApp/README.md

 - Developed using ASP.NET Core MVC for the backend.
 - Razor templates are used to generate dynamic web pages.
 - Integrated with Azure for deployment.
-- SQL Server is used as the primary database.
+- Azure SQL Databases is used as the primary database.
 - Implements user authentication and role management.
 ## Tech Stack
 - Backend: ASP.NET Core MVC